elangendorff/MechaCar_Statistical_Analysis/README.md

 <br>

-We first note that the specification is malformed[^bad_spec], and presume that what is means to say is:
+We first note that the specification is malformed[^bad_spec], and presume that what it means to say is:

 > The variance of the suspension coils' PSI values must not exceed 100 \[units left unstated\].